 We have an enviable reputation, for our portfolio of custom grade specialties, our high level of knowledge, and our tradition of straight dealing.
 Our love for what we do has not gone unnoticed.
 Most of our clientele are repeat customers, and many of them regularly buy coffee online.

-Consumers find a home for their coffee and tea cravings on the www.gilliescoffee4home.com website where Fresh from the Roaster™ coffees are presented just for them.
+Consumers find a home for their coffee and tea cravings here as well where Fresh from the Roaster™ coffees are presented just for them in 2 x 12 OZ Valve Bags.
 Nine generations, after our humble beginnings Gillies continues our founder’s aspirations to bring coffees of outstanding cup quality to America’s table.
 We are grateful that through the years you have appreciated our efforts.

 Charter Member of Specialty Coffee Association of America (SCA), Gillies Coffee Company has been long recognized a "treasure" among New York’s coffee wholesalers.
 You’ll find fresh Gillies coffees here or at 800-344-5526 TOLL FREE.